njlr/rs-core-lib/prion/unit-test.md

 * `#define TEST_NEAR_EPSILON_RANGE(lhs, rhs, tolerance)`

-Evaluate two floating point expressions, or two ranges of floating point values, and compares them for approximate equality.
+Evaluate two floating point expressions, or two ranges of floating point values, and compare them for approximate equality.
 The test fails if the values differ by more than the tolerance (defaulting to 10<sup>-6</sup>), or if any expression throws an exception.